MTV Icon: 2003: Metallica

 Heavy metal band Metallica was selected as MTV's Icon for 2003, with the event held in Universal City, California.
-It featured performances by Sum 41, Staind, Avril Lavigne, Snoop Dogg, Korn, and Limp Bizkit, as well as celebrity appearances by Rob Zombie, Lisa Marie Presley, Jim Breuer, Sean Penn, and others.
+It featured performances by Sum 41, Staind's Aaron Lewis and Mike Mushok, Avril Lavigne, Snoop Dogg, Korn, and Limp Bizkit, as well as celebrity appearances by Rob Zombie, Jillian Barberie, Travis Barker, Jolene Blalock, Iann Robinson, Jim Breuer, Shannon Elizabeth, Lisa Marie Presley, Chester Bennington, Wes Scantlin and Sean Penn.
 The special concluded with Metallica performing a medley of songs from their early albums, spanning 1983 to 1991, followed by their most recent single, "Frantic".
 It was their first television appearance with bassist Robert Trujillo, who had joined the band just a few months prior.
-MTV set up a website to promote the special, featuring testimonials by celebrities and musicians including Kelly Osbourne, Godsmack's Sully Erna, Ja Rule, and Linkin Park's Dave "Phoenix" Farrell and Chester Bennington.
+MTV set up a website to promote the special, featuring testimonials by celebrities and musicians including Kelly Osbourne, Godsmack's Sully Erna, Ja Rule, and Linkin Park's Bennington and Dave "Phoenix" Farrell.